 In addition, Dr. Agrawal was granted fellowships from the Memorial Sloan Kettering Cancer Center, New York (Head and Neck Surgical Oncology), and from Johns Hopkins University School of Medicine, Baltimore (Molecular Genetics).
-He holds numerous Memberships from accredited American medical associations and institutions.
+He holds numerous Memberships from accredited American and international medical associations and organizations.